 A perfect addition to virtually any application requiring the high quality video, the ST128HDMI2 HDMI splitter is easy to install as a standalone or rack-mounted device using the included brackets and provides flawless, distortion-free digital video.

-Backed by a StarTech.com 3-year warranty and free lifetime technical support.
+This product is TAA compliant and backed by a Startech.com 3-year warranty with free lifetime technical support.

 Fördelarna med StarTech.com

 - High Speed HDMI® support ensures compatibility with the latest HDMI source devices and displays

 - Signal amplification provides high-resolution HDMI signals without signal degradation/loss of quality

 Connect HDMI® enabled projectors, monitors, plasma screens, commercial billboards, and wall display systems

 Display information in waiting rooms or to patients in healthcare facilities